miker704/Strife/patch_V5_notes.md

     - Changed from theme-light to theme-dark for create server modal.
     - Added private lock icon to subscribe to nitro basic modal on slides 2-4.
     - Added private lock icon to subscribe to nitro pro modal on slides 2-4.
-    - Added warn icon icon to subscribe to nitro pro modal.
+    - Added warn icon to subscribe to nitro pro modal.
-    - Added warn icon icon to subscribe to nitro basic modal.
+    - Added warn icon to subscribe to nitro basic modal.
     - Added cash app card option as payment method to payment slide in subscribe to nitro basic modal.
     - Added cash app card option as payment method to payment slide in subscribe to nitro pro modal.
     - Updated subscribe to nitro basic modal.
     - Updated subscribe to nitro pro modal.
-    - Started purchase product modal.
+    - Started purchase product modal.jsx.
+    -